minagawah/face-detection-sample/README.md

 and at the same time
 enabling me to neatly place files for state management.
 [React Hooks](https://reactjs.org/docs/hooks-intro.html)
 was the one for me.
 I really mean it.
 Compare to
-[the mess I made last year](https://github.com/minagawah/react-proppy-deckgl-sample), and notice how the codes become cleaner!
+[the mess I made last year](https://github.com/minagawah/react-proppy-deckgl-sample), and notice how the codes become clean.
 I mean, honestly.
 I am so glad to be born into this right moment....

 <a id="usage"></a>